The House That Dripped Blood: Plot

-Charles Hillyer (Denholm Elliott), a hack writer who specialises in horror stories, and his wife Alice (Joanna Dunham), move into the house.
+Charles Hillyer, a hack writer who specialises in horror stories, and his wife Alice, move into the house.
 Charles begins working on a novel focusing on Dominic, a murderous, psychopathic strangler; Charles becomes simultaneously enamoured and disturbed by the character.
-Charles soon starts to see Dominic (Tom Adams), who begins stalking and tormenting him.
+Charles soon starts to see Dominic, who begins stalking and tormenting him.

-Charles begins seeing a psychologist, Dr. Andrews (Robert Lang), who suggests Dominic is a split personality formed by him getting into Dominic's mindset to write the novel.
+Charles begins seeing a psychologist, Dr. Andrews, who suggests Dominic is the other half of a split personality formed by Charles getting into Dominic's mindset to write the novel.
 Charles's visions of Dominic become even more pronounced.
 He sees Dominic strangling Alice, only for her to claim that Charles had been strangling her.
-At another session with Dr. Andrews, Andrews suggests Dominic is the result of darker sides of Charles’ personality being released by writing the novel, though Charles is sceptical.
-Suddenly, Dominic arrives and strangles Dr. Andrews while Charles watches in horror.
+At another session with Dr. Andrews, Andrews suggests Dominic is the result of darker sides of Charles's personality being released by writing the novel, though Charles is sceptical as he has written horror stories for years and never had a problem.
+Suddenly, Dominic arrives and strangles Dr. Andrews while Charles lies back in a chair with his eyes closed.
+When the doctor stops responding, Charles opens his eyes, and, jumping to his feet, backs away, screaming in horror as Dominic laughs.

-At the house, Dominic approaches Alice, only to reveal that he is actually Richard, her lover.
-Richard, an actor, had been pretending to be Dominic to drive Charles insane, so that Alice and Richard could take the money made from his novel and run off together.
+At the house Dominic approaches Alice, only to reveal that he is actually Richard, her lover.
+Richard, an actor, had been pretending to be Dominic to drive Charles insane, so that Alice and Richard could take the money made from his novels and run off together.
 Alice gets a call from the police, and learns that both Dr. Andrews and Charles had been strangled to death.
 Alice asks Richard why he had killed them, as it was not part of the plan, only for Richard to reveal he now believes he is Dominic.
 Richard/Dominic then strangles Alice while laughing maniacally.